What is vertical oscillation?

 Is vertical oscillation good or bad?

-Excessive VO is bad for sure however zero VO is also a sign of inefficient running technique, meaning you are probably reaching ahead of your body (with your landing foot) to avoid falling, probably touching down with heel first.
+Excessive VO is bad for sure however very low or zero (if possible at all) VO is also a sign of inefficient running technique, meaning you are probably reaching ahead of your body (with your landing foot) to avoid falling, probably touching down with heel first.

 All I can say is, to minimise or optimise vertical oscillation you must correct your running technique.